 As with all research there is plenty of discussion and debate and it’s great to see ACT receive even more attention.

-3) Acceptance and Commitment Therapy In Rise
+3) Acceptance and Commitment Therapy In Peak Sleep

 Often, people with sleep difficulties can focus heavily on the act of falling asleep and this exacerbates symptoms.
 ACT does not focus on curing the problem but, instead, on developing a healthier relationship towards difficult thoughts and feelings that run through the mind before sleep.
 This improved relationship between the observer and the thought can help to create better conditions for sleep.